-Take a look at the student loan interest calculator and estimator from the Department of Education.
+Take a look at the student loan interest calculator and loan estimator from the Department of Education.
 You can see the impact of different repayment plans, including five types of “income-driven repayment” options, which can offer a lower monthly repayment based on how much you earn.
-(The example below uses an income of $51,022, which is the average starting salary for the class of 2017, according to the National Association of Colleges and Employers.)
+(The example below uses an income of $55,280, which is the average starting salary for the class of 2019, according to the National Association of Colleges and Employers.)

 All of these plans assume that you are single and will repay your loan within 10 years.
 If you start with a lower monthly payment to maintain better cash flow, you could see some higher amounts.
 However, if you work in a qualifying job and take advantage of Public Service Loan Forgiveness (PSLF), you could save money on your student loans, depending on the plan you choose.

 But what happens if you don’t use PSLF and you have a lower income?
 Say you make $35,000 a year, so your income-driven repayment is spread out beyond 10 years.
-Depending on the plan, you could wind up repaying almost $44,000 over the course of a little more than 15 years.
+Depending on the plan, you could wind up repaying almost $44,000 over the course of 20 years.

 What if you are concerned about cash flow and you decide to refinance to a 20-year term?
 You could end up paying even more, with a quarter of your total repayment going to cover the interest.